 Overall, OpEx can streamline an organization’s data center infrastructure strategy, freeing up valuable time, budget, and resources to focus on core business values.
-This strategy can also ensure a more efficient and cost-effective execution on a robust cloud adoption plan.
+This strategy can also ensure a more efficient and cost-effective execution of a robust cloud adoption plan.

-What You’re Responsible for with OpEx:
+What you’re responsible for with OpEx:

 - Evaluating and selecting the right provider